How To Stop Feeling Sorry For Yourself And Overcome Negative Thoughts

 The road to emotional well-being might be long, but with patience, understanding, and determination, you can overcome the feelings that may be holding you back from living your best life.

-- Practicing mindfulness to become aware of your emotions as they occur
+- Practicing mindfulness to become aware of your emotions in the present moment

-- Noticing feelings of self-pity and observing them without judgment
+- Noticing feelings of self-pity and observing them without judgment, rather than identifying with the victim role

-- Keeping a gratitude journal of things you appreciate about each day
+- Keeping a gratitude journal of things you appreciate about each day, write down things you’re grateful for, so you can refer back to them on difficult days

-- Putting your attention on more constructive things, like hobbies, meetups, or volunteering
+- Putting your attention on more constructive things, like hobbies, meetups, volunteering, or spending time with a family member

 - Seeking professional help if needed

 Persistent feelings of self-pity can sometimes be symptoms of mental illnesses like depression.
-If self-pity is having a significant effect on your daily life, then it might also be worth talking to a mental health professional for advice.
+If self-pity is having a significant effect on your daily life, and you feel isolated or lonely, then it might also be worth talking to a mental health professional for advice.

 What does it mean when you feel sorry for yourself?